City of Liverpool F.C.: 2016–2019: North West Counties years

-Season 2017–18: Another cup win and first FA Cup journey

 The 2017–18 started with another trophy, beating Atherton Collieries 4–3 on penalties after a 3–3 draw in 90 minutes, in the annual Champions Cup game between the Premier Division Champions and Challenge Cup winners.
 On 5 August, the club travelled away to fellow Premier Division side Padiham for its first-ever game in the FA Cup, which City of Liverpool won.
 In the second preliminary round, they played Northern Premier League side Prescot Cables.
 After a 2–2 draw at Prescot in the first match, a new record home crowd attendance of 956 witnessed the club set the highest scoring game of the round as they defeated their opponents 8–2 to secure their place in the first qualifying round, and a home tie against Nantwich Town.
 On 1 September, the first FA Cup run came to an end with a deflected 95th-minute winner handing Nantwich Town a 2–1 victory in front of a record crowd of 1,022.

 In the FA Vase, the club progressed to the 3rd round before being beaten by Stockton Town of the Northern League, who themselves went all the way to the final at Wembley Stadium.
-Season 2017–18 concluded with a creditable 4th place finish in the Hallmark Security league Premier Division.
+Season 2017–18 concluded with a creditable 4th-place finish in the Hallmark Security league Premier Division.
 In June 2018, Comber resigned her position as chair of the member's council and was subsequently replaced by Paul McGrady, who was co-opted onto the main board of directors on an interim basis pending a full meeting of the supporter's council; however, following a nomination process, no other member was nominated for the role and McGrady was elected unopposed.
 In July 2018, the club announced that it had parted ways with manager Simon Burton by mutual consent after two years in charge.
 Two days later, the club announced that it had appointed veteran centre-half Craig Robinson as manager.